hnuzhy/CV_DL_Gather/robot_manipulation/Vision_Language_Action.md

 # ⭐Vision Language Action
-*this is the most popluar paradigm for achieving `robot manipulation`, also similar to `image-to-action policy models,` and `state-to-action mappings`*
+*this is the most popular paradigm for achieving `robot manipulation`, also similar to `image-to-action policy models,` and `state-to-action mappings`*

 ## ▶Materials